Mauro9735/Forky-TransferCitizen/README.md

 # Forky-TransferCitizen

-Transfer Citizen API is responsible for tranfers the user to other operator.
+Transfer Citizen API is responsible for tranfers the users to others operators.